MotherSphere/GitSpace/docs/docs.md

 ## Contents
 - Architecture sketches and diagrams.
 - Design rationales for the GitKraken-inspired interface.
+- Layout and navigation maturity notes in `gitkraken-layout.md`.
 - Notes on cross-platform considerations and dependency choices.

 ## Maintenance